zsteinkamp/m4l-WavScope/README.md

 Use the `Scale` control to zoom vertically (does not change the audio volume, only the waveform display).

 Toggle between Split and Join view with the `Split / Join` button.

+Use the `Sidechain` controls to display a second waveform.
+Useful to help balance kick and bass, as [shown here](https://www.youtube.com/watch?v=DfHf97U4-Fk).

 ## TODO